 The man who can honestly say that he has never been tempted to lust after a woman is rare.
 Just as rare is the woman, who can say that she has not been tempted to romantically fantasize about another man, real or invented.
 There is not really any one particular person or generation to blame besides ourselves.
-Yes, it would have been nice to have been isolated and kept from abuse and exposure to such sins.
+Yes, it would have been nice to have been isolated and kept from exposure and even abuse to such sins.
 Still, we must hold ourselves responsible.

 “O wretched man that I am!
 Who will deliver me from this body of death?”
 (Rom.
 7:24).

-The Spirit of Christ says, “Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Gal.
+The Answer: The Spirit of Christ says, “Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Gal.
 5:16-17).
 God’s Spirit commands that we be filled with the Spirit rather than excesses (Eph.
 5:18).
 This is our choice and our action.
-Many think they are filled with the Spirit, but they are not when they continue to sin.
+Many are deceived to think they are filled with the Spirit when they continue to sin.
 When a Christian sees the victories and conquests over sins when they do walk in the Spirit, they should be attentive and reproduce that pattern of living everyday.
 Therefore, fill your life with Christ, His life, His words, His love, and His commands given to His Apostles and prophets found in the scriptures (cf. Col. 3:16).
+These are all from the Spirit of God.
 Set your mind as a whole thinking on all the teachings of Christ given to us through His Apostles and prophets (Eph.
 3:3-5).
 Walk in Spirit, and you will have the fruits of the Spirit, which include self-control (Gal.
 5:22-23).
 Be diligent to grow in the virtues of your faith (2 Pet.
 1:5-11).
 Counter your temptations from sinful desires, cravings, and urges by walking in the Spirit.

 To walk by the Spirit, die with Christ, be buried with Him, and be raised with Him.
-If you do not do this, then none of your attempts to follow Christ will help you.
-What love do you really have for Christ?
+If you do not do this, then you are not regenerated and none of your attempts to follow Christ will help you.
+Those who are of Christ crucify the flesh with its passions and desires (Gal.
+5:24).
 You are not saved by grace until you are made alive being raised with Christ (Eph.
 2:4-6).
 Therefore, be conformed to the death, burial, and resurrection of Christ (Phil.
 3:9-10).
-By an obedient faith, a believer is only made alive with Christ through His resurrection by dying to sin and being buried with Christ in baptism to be raised with Christ (Rom.
+With an obedient faith, a believer is only made alive with Christ through His resurrection by dying to sin and being buried with Christ in baptism to be raised with Christ (Rom.
 6:1-7, Col. 2:12-13).
 This is the Gospel by which everyone must be saved (1 Cor.
 15:1-4, cf. Rom.
 1:16).
 Jesus commanded baptism in the name of the Father, the Son, and the Holy Spirit when He was resurrected (Matt.
 28:19, Mark 16:16).
 This baptism is an immersion in water that has power through Christ’s words, His death, and His resurrection when one dies to oneself, is buried with Christ, and is born again through the resurrection of Christ (1 Pet.
 1:3, 3:21, John 3:5, Titus 3:5, cf. Acts 2:38, 10:47-48, 22:16).

 “For those who live according to the flesh set their minds on the things of the flesh, but those who live according to the Spirit, the things of the Spirit.
 For to be carnally minded is death, but to be spiritually minded is life and peace.”